filipzlacky/Freelancer-Corpo/README.md

 # Registered Users:
 - they must provide personal information
-- during registration must choose if he represents corporation or freelancer
+- during registration must choose if they represent corporation or freelancer
-- can look through the offers
+- can look through offers
 - data are automatically filled when they apply for a job offer
 - rating by registered users they worked for/ hired

 # Unregistered Users:
-- look through the offers
+- look through offers
-- cannot rate the corporations
+- cannot rate corporations
 - must fill the data every time they apply for a job